Herman of Alaska: Feast days

+Relics and legacy

 The major portion of his relics are preserved at Holy Resurrection Cathedral in Kodiak, Alaska, His burial site at the Sts.
 Sergius and Herman Chapel, Spruce Island, Alaska is an important pilgrimage site.
-The devout will often take soil from his grave and water from the spring named in his honour.
+The devout will often take soil from his grave and water from the spring named in his honor.

 A portion of his relics are enshrined at the St. Ignatius Chapel at the Antiochan Village in Pennsylvania, a conference and retreat center of the Antiochian Orthodox Christian Archdiocese of North America.
 He is regarded as one of their patron saints.

 In 1963, with the blessing of John Maximovitch, Archbishop of Shanghai and San Francisco, a community of Orthodox booksellers and publishers called the St. Herman of Alaska Brotherhood was formed to publish Orthodox missionary information in English.

 One of the founders was Father Seraphim Rose.
 The Brotherhood did much to advance the cause of Herman's glorification as a saint.
 Saint Herman's Orthodox Theological Seminary in Kodiak, Alaska is named in his honor, as are numerous parish churches throughout the world.

 On Tuesday, August 4, 1970, the 91st Congress of the United States acknowledged the glorification of Herman of Alaska with a speech in the Senate, and his biography was formally entered into the Congressional Record.

 In 1993, Patriarch Alexis II visited Kodiak to venerate the relics of Saint Herman.
 He left as a gift an ornate lampada (oil lamp) which burns constantly over the reliquary.
 Pilgrims from all over the world are anointed with holy oil from this lampada.